Interstate 86 (Eastern)

 Work to upgrade Interstate 86 in Chemung County was completed by November 2012.
 Included was a $7.96 million interchange built at Kahler Road, which opened after two years of work on July 7, 2004.4 Construction to address the problem at Kamikaze Curve, the site where Interstate 81 and NY 17 overlap north of Downtown Binghamton, was to go to bid in May of 2006 (the project was eventually let on September 15, 2011).
 Roadwork on the $90 million project was to begin three months later and take about two years to complete.3

-Split into separate phases and costing $148 million, The Prospect Mountain project, includes work to reconstruct NY 17 to Interstate standards from Exit 72 (Mygatt Street) to NY 7 (Exit 4 on the overlap with I-81).
-Construction reconfigured Exit 72, replaced bridges over the Chenango River and redesigned the interchange with NY 7.
+Split into separate phases and costing $148 million, The Prospect Mountain project included work to reconstruct NY 17 to Interstate standards from Exit 72 / Mygatt Street to NY 7 / Exit 4 A on the overlap with I-81.
+Construction reconfigured Exit 72, replaced bridges over the Chenango River and redesigned the exchange with NY 7 into a parclo.
 The majority of work ran through December 31, 2015.

 Phase II of the Prospect Mountain Interchange Reconstruction started on May 15, 2016 with an original completion slated for December 31, 2020.
 Substantial completion was estimated for March 1, 2020.
 Work during this phase included reconstructing Exit 4 with new bridges and ramp improvements, and additional bridge replacements along NY 17.10